 What do logistics trends for 2021 look like?
 Because of the coronavirus, 2020 has been an extremely intense year for the logistics sector.
 On the one hand, essential goods businesses (mostly those specializing in food and healthcare and pharmaceutical products) have had to ensure the uninterrupted supply of their merchandise in a period of increased demand and all sorts of restrictions.
 On the other, the situation has given rise to an e-commerce logistics boom; during the months of lockdown, the internet has proven to be a safe and effective purchase channel.

 All of this has accelerated the digitalization of logistics even more.
-Many companies are turning towards technology and automated warehouses with the aim of streamlining and optimizing their operations to, in turn, provide more efficient customer service.
+Many companies are turning towards technology and automated storage and retrieval systems with the aim of streamlining and optimizing their operations to, in turn, provide more efficient customer service.

 Although the pandemic has constituted a disruptive change from a social and economic standpoint, we can also consider it an opportunity for businesses to modernize their logistics systems.
 In this post, we’ll detail the main logistics trends we expect will have a significant role in 2021.

 5G doesn’t only mean faster cellphone service — it can also be used to automate installations and turn them into smart warehouses.

 The major advantage of 5G is that it enables the interconnection of a large number of devices at a speed of up to 10 gigabits per second.
 As 5G also offers low latency, it’s ideal for collecting and processing data in the Industrial Internet of Things (IIoT) and its extension, the Artificial Intelligence of Things (AIoT).

 Big data and the importance of data analysis

 Automation reigns supreme in a multitude of logistics installations.
 As a result, sensors are increasingly present.
 With these devices, companies can detect, interpret, measure, process, and assess everything that takes place in their warehouses.